- Netflix launched in the United States as a physical DVD delivery service in 1997. It has since expanded to Europe and South America.

 “With a constantly improving user experience, advanced personalisation technology and a curated selection of films and TV shows, members are able to create their own viewing experience and can easily discover new favourites, while reconnecting with popular characters and stories.

 “Netflix members with a broadband connection can watch whenever, wherever they like, and on any Netflix-ready device they choose.
 Members can start watching on one device, pause, and then pick up where they left off on another, at home or on the go.
-It’s easy to sign up for a 1-month free trial and cancel anytime.”
+Its easy to sign up for a 1-month free trial and cancel anytime.”

 The flexibility and device agnosticism of Netflix have been significant reasons for its success in other regions.
 The product is available on desktop PCs and Macs, on nearly all smartphones and tablets, on gaming consoles and Smart TVs, and on internet TV-enablers like Apple TV.